Amelia Peabody Charitable Fund

 "Miss Peabody's philanthropic legacy and interests are of paramount concern" to the trustees.
 Demonstrate how your project reflects the founder's charitable values in medicine, social welfare, visual arts, historic preservation, or land conservation.

-2. Strong Organizational Leadership
+2. Strong Organisational Leadership

 The trustees place significant emphasis on leadership quality.
-As they state, "experience has taught them that the people who lead and staff the organization are most instrumental in bringing about positive changes."
+As they state, "experience has taught them that the people who lead and staff the organisation are most instrumental in bringing about positive changes."
 Highlight the credentials, experience, and track record of your leadership team.

 3. Demonstrated Fundraising Progress